SHIVAMSHARMA7000/engineering-graduate-salary-prediction/README.md

 predicted_salary = np.expm1(prediction)
 ```

-This transformation helps reduce the impact of extreme salary values and makes the target distribution more suitable for regression modeling.
+This transformation helps reduce the effect of extreme salary values and makes the target distribution more suitable for regression modeling.

 ---